openimis/master-version/docs/user_manual.rst

 Family Overview Page
 """"""""""""""""""""

-.. _image111:
+.. _image113:
 .. figure:: /img/user_manual/image87.png
   :align: center

-  `Image 111 - Family Overview Page`
+  `Image 113 - Family Overview Page`

 The ``Family Overview Page`` is the central point for all operations with regards to the families/groups, Insurees, policies and contributions associated with it.
-The page is divided into 6 panels `(Image111) <#image-4.27-family-overview-page>`__
+The page is divided into 6 panels (:ref:`image113`)

   A. Family/Group Panel

   The Family/Group Panel provides information about the family including the Insurance Number and the Last Name and Other Names of the head of family and the District, Municipality, Village and Poverty status of the family.
 In the Family/Group panel action buttons allow to add, edit and delete the family/group.

-  .. _image112:
+  .. _image114:
   .. figure:: /img/user_manual/image88.png
     :align: center

+    `Image 114`

 ..